Highlights

 Using the FAST Scale: A Step-by-Step Guide

-Step 1: Observe Patient Behavior
+Step 1: Observe Daily Function

 Step 3: Reassess Over Time

-Step 4: Communicate with Care Team
+Step 4: Communicate with the Care Team

 Tips for Families and Caregivers